kandeng/domain-specific-llm/introduction.md

 2. For static domain knowledge, Supervised Fine Tuning (SFT) with [Low Rank Adaptation (LoRA)](https://arxiv.org/abs/2106.09685) is very popular, to improve the quality of the answer, and to reduce the response time.

-3. To reduce the computational cost of SFT, in addition to LoRA, many other techniques are also used, including
+3. To reduce the computational cost of SFT, many techniques are used in addition to LoRA, including

    * modular adapter, e.g. [llama adapter](https://arxiv.org/abs/2303.16199),